Town celebrates glam rock star Marc Bolan

-Marc Bolan and T-Rex fans from across Europe will “Get It On” in Wigan tomorrow - 40 years on from their idol’s tragic demise.
+Marc Bolan and T-Rex fans from across the country from across Europe will 'Get It On' in Wigan tomorrow - 40 years on from their idol's tragic demise.

 Aficionados of the Metal Guru will be heading to the Rose Club, on Cale Lane, New Springs, for a glam-tastic celebration of Bolan’s cut-short career.